 Our lives are speaking to us all the time.

 Thin silence is arguably a better translation of the term gentle whisper found in the Judaeo-Christian scriptures.
-The prophet Elijah can’t hear his God in the earthquake, wind, and fire, but then there follows a thin silence announcing his help.
+The prophet Elijah can’t hear his God in the earthquake, wind, and fire, but then there follows a thin silence announcing his helper.

 We can all be dreamwhisperers.